 Field-hunting tip

-Look in metamorphic zinc ore deposits country — that is the host setting where petedunnite typically forms.
+Look in metamorphic zinc ore deposits country, the host setting where petedunnite typically forms.
 If you start seeing willemite, franklinite, zincite in float, you are in the right ground.
 Field specimens usually show a granular, massive habit, so train your eye for that shape before scanning the outcrop.